Matt Iseman: Television work

 Iseman has hosted the game shows Scream Play on E! and Casino Night on GSN.
 He appears as a regular cast member on the home makeover show Clean House and its companion outtakes show, Clean House Comes Clean, both on the Style Network.
-Additionally, he has hosted 13 out of 14 seasons of American Ninja Warrior on the channel G4, and then on the NBC network.
-The only season he did not host was season 1.
+Additionally, as of 2024, he hosted every season of American Ninja Warrior on the channel G4 and later on the NBC network with the exception of the very first season.
 Iseman began working with American Ninja Warrior in 2010.
 He uses his athleticism and work as a comedian to add his style to the show with Akbar Gbaja-Biamila (former NFL player), and Zuri Hall (sideline correspondent).

 He also has worked episodically in television shows including The Drew Carey Show, NCIS, and General Hospital.
 He has appeared on the syndicated MAD TV, Comedy Central's Premium Blend, Fox's The Best Damn Sports Show Period, and Fox News Channel's Red Eye w/ Greg Gutfeld.
 He was the narrator of Dumbest Stuff On Wheels on SPEED.
 As of May 4, 2010, Iseman is the host of Sports Soup, a spin-off of E!'s The Soup, on Versus.

 Iseman won the 15th overall season and first run of The New Celebrity Apprentice and appeared as one of the contestants in the third episode of RuPaul's Secret Celebrity Drag Race to raise funds for the Arthritis Foundation.

 Iseman is the new host of Live Rescue on A&E, taking over for former host Ashleigh Banfield.

+Iseman also fills in as a guest host on REELZ On Patrol: Live as needed.

 Personal life

 Iseman was diagnosed with rheumatoid arthritis in 2002, at age 31.
 His disease is being treated successfully.

 Iseman is a cancer survivor.
 In 2018, he wrote on his Instagram account that he had part of a kidney removed due to cancer more than 10 years earlier.

+Matt Iseman's wife is named Britton All.
+They got married in September 2024.
+Matt proposed to her in a spontaneous way that included Arnold Schwarzenegger.